melonproject-archive/documentation/chapters/fund.md

 #### Events

-`HighWaterMarkUpdate(uint hwm)`
+`HighWaterMarkUpdate(address indexed feeManager, uint indexed hwm)`

 This event is triggered when the water<b>melon</b> fund's high-watermark is updated with a new value.
-The event logs the new high-watermark value.
+The event logs the fee manager contract address and the new high-watermark value.
 &nbsp;

 #### Public State Variables